Full Service Marketing for Higher Education, Health Care & B2B Marketing

 Share On

-Over the years, I have found a dozen or so questions essential to guide the new program development process.
+Over the years, I have developed the following essential questions to guide the new program development process.

 Essential Questions

 1. Who else offers this program in our target market?
-Will our program be sufficiently different and compelling to attract students in sufficient numbers to succeed?
+What is their market share?
+Will our program be sufficiently different and compelling to achieve our target enrollment figure?

 Enjoying Success